art-pub/nfon-api-client/README.md

 Size: Amount of maximum results in the response.
 You can set the amount in the request with the parameter `pageSize=XXX` with `XXX` being max.
 100.

+Query: You filter the results with the additional parameter `_q`, i.e. `/api/customers/K1234/phone-books?_q=SomeName`.

 Links: Array of links including the first, the next and the last URL to retrieve all data.
 See `LinksMap["first"]`, `LinksMap["last"]` and `LinksMap["next"]` in the example above.

 > [!IMPORTANT]